shinmorino/qgate/docs/source/quick_start_guide.rst

    circuit.append(m)

-For :ref:`measurement:Measurement`, a reference is used as a placeholder of a measured value.
+For :ref:`measurement:Measurement`, a reference is used to refer a measured value.
 With a reference and a qreg, measure operation is created and appended to circuit.

 .. code-block:: python